chrs4711/eventfun/readme.md

 * payload

 The event itself will be stored in serialized form in the payload field.
-This decouples the database structure with the events itself.
+This decouples the database structure with the events themselves.

 ## Other classes